markocupic/contao-sidebar-navigation/README.md

 ## Usage
 Go to the Contao Backend.
 Activate jQuery in the layout settings.
 In the module settings then you can choose the **mod_navigation_sidebar.html5** template.

+## Pages with subpages

+If you click on a page in the navigation that has subpages, you will not be linked to the corresponding page.
+Instead, the submenu opens with the corresponding subpages.

 ## Notice!
 This extension contains only a minimal style sheet.